rcook/beginning-practical-haskell/part03.md

 ### <a name="recordsyntax"></a> Records

-Another way of defining a product type with the convenience of automatically-generated accessor functions, Haskell has _record_ syntax:
+There is another way of defining a product type with the added convenience of automatically-generated accessor functions.
+This is Haskell's _record_ syntax:

 ```haskell
 data Colour = RGB { red :: Int, green :: Int, blue :: Int }